Draco18s/Advent-of-Code-2023/README.md

 *Day 13: Simple stupid mistake messed up my reflection-detection code during part 1.
 Part 2 took some trial-and-error to figure out which value was the value to use assuming a single smudge (i.e. I wouldn't always get a single non-zero value).
 *Day 14: I think I got stupid lucky when I threw a 1000 iteration answer at the site (not the full 1000000000 cycles) and it was right.
 There was probably some pattern I was meant to find and instead finding it I tripped over the right answer.
 Better lucky than good?
 *Day 16: Accidentally let beams phase through splitters if a beam had already been split by that splitter.
+*Day 17: This one was just subtly brutal.
+It shouldn't have been hard, and yet, it was...
+*Day 18: My main issue with part 2 was missing a key component of the puzzle input that resulted in a huge time sink trying to figure out why my cell-counting wasn't counting properly (it was).
+That said, I still have no idea how part 2 can be solved in under 3 hours.
+*Day 19: One of these days I'll stop using `int` by default.
+I should know better by now.